ViRb3/LenovoController/README.md

     </table>

 - ### No telemetry, ads, or any other bloat

   [Reddit discussion about Vantage](https://www.reddit.com/r/Lenovo/comments/iabq0q/bloat_lenovo_vantage_now_pushing_snake_oil/)

+- ### Works without UWP, the Microsoft Store, or any internet at all May even support Windows 7 if the drivers are the same

 ## Dolby and microphone controls

 You can use the official apps:

 - [Dolby Atmos for Gaming](https://www.microsoft.com/store/productId/9N00HQPF5RJ6) (Dolby)
 - [Smart Microphone Setting](https://www.microsoft.com/store/productId/9PMHKXF40N04) (microphone controls)
 - [Realtek Audio Console](https://www.microsoft.com/store/productId/9P2B8MCSVPLN) (includes the same microphone controls as above)